mdpiper/an-introduction-to-bmi/an-introduction-to-bmi.md

 ---

 # The Basic Model Interface
-## an introduction
+## An Introduction
-coupling models to models, and models to data
+Coupling models to models, and models to data

 ~